 Most homeowners have heard that certain home upgrades can add value to your home.
 And with 79% of U.S. homes that need work, it’s likely your home could benefit.
 Although this is a universally-accepted truth, many homeowners are reluctant to update their homes before a sale.
 Why?
 Because they don’t want to undergo lengthy and costly renovations.
 But more often than not, unlocking the true value of your home usually doesn’t require an entire remodel.

 Selling your home as-is sounds like a daunting enough task to begin with, so why would you waste your time and energy sprucing up a house that won’t be yours much longer, right?
 The answer is simple: today’s buyers want move-in-ready homes.
-In fact, 71% of potential buyers are scared of buying homes that need upgrades of any kind.
+In fact, 77% of potential buyers won’t consider purchasing a home that isn’t move-in ready.
 With those kinds of odds, you’re better off starting with a few fast and strategic updates.
 That way you can guarantee your home will sell faster, for maximum profit.

 There are a variety of speedy, low-budget, and most importantly, easy home upgrades that can increase the value of your home.
 These are 12 upgrades that don’t break the bank but will help you add value to your home on a budget: